scrabbletank/farhome-rules/rulesdoc.md

 #### Turnabout
 *Requires 5 Dexterity, 20th Level*

-When the target of an attack, if the attack misses you may make an opportunity attack against the target.
+When the target of an attack, if the attack misses you may make a free opportunity attack against the target.

 #### Juggernaut
 *Requires 5 Stamina, 20th Level*